emanuel2718/dotmaker/README.md

 Dotmaker
 </h1>

-Simple script to bootstrap my linux development enviroments
+Simple script to bootstrap my linux development enviroments.

 *Note: this is intended for personal use only.
 Use at your own risk*